-To evaluate the performance of LuaAOT, we compared the running time of the compiled programs with the running time of the interpreter.
-To provide a baseline, we also compared the results with LuaJIT [16], an advanced just-in-time compiler for Lua.
+To study the performance of LuaAOT, we compared the running time of the compiled programs with the running time of the interpreter.
+To provide a baseline, we also compared the results with LuaJIT [21], an advanced just-in-time compiler for Lua.

-The benchmarks we used come from the Computer Language Benchmarks Game [8].
-We excluded three benchmarks from the list: pydigits, regex-redux, and reverse-complement.
+The benchmarks we used come from the Computer Language Benchmarks Game [9] and Are We Fast Yet [17].
+From the former we excluded three benchmarks: pydigits, regex-redux, and reversecomplement.
 The first two require external libraries that are not part of the Lua standard library.
 The latter is bottlenecked by the string library, which is implemented in C, therefore making it unsuitable for evaluating the performance of the interpreter.

-We carried out the measurements on a laptop with an Intel i5-7200U CPU, running Fedora Linux 33.
+We carried out the measurements on a laptop with an Intel i7-10510U CPU, running Fedora Linux 35.
 We used Lua version 5.4.3 and LuaJIT version 2.1.0-beta3.
-For the C compiler we used GCC version 10.3.1, with the -O2 optimization level.
+For the C compiler we used GCC version 11.2.1, with the -O2 optimization level.
 For each benchmark we picked an input size large enough to ensure that the fastest implementation took at least one second to run.
 We ran each benchmark 20 times.
-The results are summarized in Table 1, which displays the average running time as well as the encountered variation.
-The error intervals refer to the difference between the average and the maximum or the minimum time, whichever was greater.
-Figure 6 displays the same running times but normalized by the average time of the Lua interpreter.